NetworkingApr 14, 2025· 6 min read· Updated Jul 7, 2026

 Follow up once, four to five days later, if you haven't heard back.
 Keep it brief: "Hey, just wanted to make sure my last message didn't get buried.
 No worries if it's not a fit."
 That's the whole message.
 Don't send three follow-ups.

 If they say yes, apply right away.
-Don't make your contact wait a week to submit the referral while you're still tweaking your resume.
+Don't make your contact wait a week while you're still tweaking your resume.

 Write better cover letters in seconds